Generation of photonic hooks from patchy microcylinders: Conclusions

 In conclusion, the generation of PHs from patchy microcylinders was investigated in detail in this study.
 The patchy microcylinders are dielectric cylinders whose surface is partially covered with Ag thin films.
-The fabrication of patchy cylinders can be easily realized using the GLAD method.
-Numerical simulation based on the FDTD method was used to investigate the characteristics of the PHs.
-By rotating a 35 $\mu$m-diameter patchy cylinder clockwise around its center, the bending angle of the PH can be changed between 12.1$^\circ$ and 23.7$^\circ$.
-PHs with a bending angle of 28.4$^\circ$ and a FWHM of 0.36 $\lambda$ can be obtained by using a 1 $\mu$m-diameter patchy cylinder.
-This work provides a new way to generate PHs from dielectric particles.
-We believe that the advantages of the proposed method, such as the maturity of the technology for fabricating various types of patchy particles and the simplicity of the illumination conditions, will greatly promote the practical applications of the PH-based techniques.
+The fabrication of patchy cylinders can be realized using the GLAD method.
+Numerical simulation based on the FDTD method was used to investigate the characteristics of the PHs. {By rotating a 35 $\upmu$m-diameter patchy cylinder around its center, the bending angle of the PH can be changed between 12.1$^\circ$ and 23.7$^\circ$, the subtense of the PH can be changed between 13.33 $\upmu$m and 18.23 $\upmu$m, and the height increment of the PH varies between 0.67 $\upmu$m and 1.56 $\upmu$m.} PHs with a bending angle of 28.4$^\circ$ and a FWHM of 0.36 $\lambda$ can be obtained by using a 1 $\upmu$m-diameter patchy cylinder.